Aleehaa/Devops_project/README.md

 ## 🧮 Project Overview
 This project is a simple **Vite-based web application** that allows users to **add two numbers**.
-It was developed as part of our **DevOps coursework** to demonstrate the integration of frontend development and version control practices using Git and GitHub.
+It was developed as part of our **DevOps Project** to demonstrate the integration of frontend development and version control practices using Git and GitHub.

 ---